Npickard00/MATH3001/IOPERC26/readme.md

 `selected_file = "Armley_2015"`
 or
 `selected_file = "Armley_2020"`
+- The code with GRR rating curve: QuadrantandSquarelakeGRR.py also creates a look-up table of the GRR-rating curve stored under subfolder data in the file "hh_qqq.txt".
+- Codes run as: `python3 QuadrantandSquarelakeCode.py` in relevant dirctory; and, as `python3 QuadrantandSquarelakeGRR.py`

 The cumulative distribution function and extra data for the climate-uplift for 2070-2125 have been generated with the code CDDFup.py (made/placed into a subfolder "data").
+- Code runs as: `python3 CDFFup.py`